Alwin Mittasch: Work

-Mittasch's career began first in 1903 in Stolberg (Rhineland) as a manufacturer of lead and zinc.
+Mittasch's career began first in 1903 in Stolberg as a manufacturer of lead and zinc.
 After a short time he was promoted to a leading position in metallurgical engineering.
 However, after only one year he changed on recommendation of his university supervisor to the BASF where he took up his activity as an assistant to Carl Bosch.
 Besides that work, he also took part in the attempts with which nitrogen about Metallnitride as well as Metallcyanide should be fixed.
-In 1909 Mittasch began production on the base from Eisenoxid in whose result approx. 20,000 attempts were carried out for the optimization with the systematic search for a catalyst to ammonia.
+In 1909 Mittasch began production on the base from Eisenoxid in whose result approx. 10,000 attempts were carried out for the optimization with the systematic search for a catalyst to generate ammonia.
 The found catalyst (iron (II/III) oxide Fe3O4, K2O, CaO, Al2O3 and SiO2) allowed the large-scale technical ammoniated synthesis and is still in use, nearly unchanged, to this day.
 By his great success Mittasch became 1918 research leaders of the then newly-founded ammoniated laboratory of the BASF.
 Not only this start of the efficient catalyst to ammoniated production decreases to Mittasch but also the catalytic ammoniated oxidation to the nitric acid production, the high-pressure methanol synthesis (together with Matthias Pier in 1923) with mixing oxide catalysts (Zn(II) oxide and Chromium(III) oxide), as well as the Hochdruckcarbonylprozesse to the production of the purest metals such as nickel.
 The results of his works are held on in 85 patents which he announced mostly with his employees.
 For his knowledge and his engagement he received numerous honours for his works, including the honorary doctorate from the universities TH Munich and LwH Berlin, as well as an appointment as professor by the government of Baden-Wurttemberg.
 Alwin Mittasch awards to honour the DECHEMA regularly the Alwin Mittasch price (early Alwin Mittasch medallion) for prominent achievements in the area of the catalysis research.

 After retiring from his career as a chemist, he wrote a lot about the history of chemistry as well as about the philosophy of the natural sciences, for which he received recognition from high-ranking people such as Theodor Heuss.
 In 1944 he started to write the Chronicle of my life.